Cats are naturally very clean animals, the main reason cats or kittens won’t use a litter tray is due to cleanliness.

 Firstly, buy a scratching post.
 Cats like rough surfaces like tree stumps, however, these aren’t really practical to have in your house and you’ll be forever hovering up bits of wood.
 Make sure the post you pick is tall enough so that your cat can fully extend their body and ensure it’s really sturdy so it doesn’t fall over on top of your kitty when it’s being used.
 Sisal scratching posts are ideal (the textile material like carpet – not the rope) as your cat can shred it to pieces with great satisfaction.
-(Studies have shown most cats prefer to mark their territory with vertical shredding marks, sisal textile provides the perfect surface for this behaviour.)
-Don’t throw it away when it’s shredded.
+Studies have shown most cats prefer to mark their territory with vertical shredding marks, sisal textile provides the perfect surface for this behaviour.
+Remember, don’t throw it away when it’s shredded!
 That’s when it’s broken it in to your cat’s satisfaction and will be covered with their scent.
-There are plenty of examples of scratching posts in the ‘Other Resources’ section of our online shop.

 Encourage your cat to use the post by enticing them with attention and things they like.
 Try leaving a few cat biscuits near the post or rub catnip on to it.
 Play with your cat near the post, try dragging something for them to chase up the post to encourage them to dig their claws in to it.
 Ensure you reward your cat when they use the post, they’ll then associate the post with treats and affection and will be more inclined to use it.
 Many cats love to scratch when they first wake up in the morning so it might be an idea to have one in the room they sleep in.

 At first you may find that your kitty is reluctant to give up their old favourite scratching places.
-Try and discourage them by covering the area with either double sided tape or tin foil.
-Cats really don’t like the feel of them.
-As mentioned previously, cats also use scratching to scent their territory to try and get rid of this.
-You can buy all sorts of different pet odour removers from supermarkets or pet shops or you could use citrus scented sprays around the area as cats really don’t like the smell.
+Try and discourage them by covering the area with either double sided tape or tin foil as cats don’t like the feel of them.
+You can buy all sorts of different pet odour removers from supermarkets or pet shops or you could use citrus scented sprays as cats don't like the smell,

 If all else fails and your kitty still insists on scratching the furniture, try squirting them with a water spray or clapping your hands loudly and saying ‘NO’ in a firm voice.
 However, to be effective, you have to do this when you catch them in the act so they associate scratching that piece of furniture with getting wet or that sharp noise.

 A couple of play sessions each day will give your cat opportunity to get rid of a little bit of energy and to practice their hunting skills.
-There are loads of toys to choose from on the market and, in my experience, the wands with a fish or mouse attached to a long string at the end seem to go down well.
+There are loads of toys to choose from on the market.
+Anything involving fluff, wands with a fish or mouse attached to the end, strings and laser pens all go down well.
 Drag the toy it in front of your cat, alternating between slow pulls and sudden jerks and let him/her stalk and pounce on the toy instead of you.

-If kitty becomes over-excited, tone down the play session a little.
-If he/she bites or scratches you, immediately say “OUCH” loudly, walk away and ignore them.
+If your cat becomes over-excited, tone down the play session a little.
+If he/she bites you, immediately say “OUCH” loudly, walk away and ignore them.
 Stopping a fun play session is a great way to teach your cat that rough behaviour and biting you is not acceptable.

 Its quite common for your cat to be sat on your lap purring away as you stroke them and then next minute turn around and bite you.
 And while this can be quite confusing for you, it’s simply their way of telling you that they’ve had enough.
 You may think that your cat has bitten you without any warning but if you watch your cat when you’re stroking them, you’ll get to pick up on the warning signs.

 If you miss the warnings and your cat does bite you, say “OUCH” loudly and keep your hand still.
-This will make them realise that biting isn’t acceptable and keeping your hand still will stop them digging their teeth into your skin.
+This will make them realise that biting isn’t acceptable and keeping your hand still should stop them digging their teeth into you.

 Cats are very territorial animals and if they feel threatened by someone or something then it’s a natural instinct for them to redefine their territory.
 Spraying mainly occurs in cats that haven’t been neutered or spayed or in families where there is more than one cat.
 However, even cats that have been neutered/spayed can still spray but it is much less common.